icpc/ccs-specs/Contest_API.md

 ` GET https://example.com/api/contests/wf14/teams`

-while an element with specific ID is requested as
+while an object with a specific ID is requested as

 ` GET https://example.com/api/contests/wf14/teams/10`

-A collection is always returned as a JSON list of objects.
-Every object in the list represents a single element (and always includes the ID).
+A collection is always returned as an array of JSON objects.
+Every item in the array is a single contest object (and always includes the ID).
-When requesting a single element the exact same object is returned.
+When requesting a single object the exact same object is returned.
 E.g. the URL path

 `GET baseurl/collection`